Diplodus annularis

-Diplodus annularis, the annular seabream is a species of marine ray-finned fish belonging to the family Sparidae, the family which includes the seabreams and porgies.
+Diplodus annularis, the annular seabream is a species of marine ray-finned fish belonging to the family Sparidae, which includes the seabreams and porgies.
 This species is found in the Eastern Atlantic Ocean and Mediterranean.

 Taxonomy

 Diplodus annularis was first formally described as Sparus annularis in 1758 in the 10th edition of Systema Naturae by Carl Linnaeus with its type locality given as the Adriatic Sea.
 In 1810, Constantine Samuel Rafinesque placed S. annularis in the monospecific genus Diplodus, and so this species is the type species of that genus by monotypy.
 The genus Diplodus is placed in the family Sparidae within the order Spariformes by the 5th edition of Fishes of the World.
 Some authorities classify this genus in the subfamily Sparinae, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sparidae.

 Etymology

 Diplodus annularis has the specific name annularis, meaning "ring-shaped", a reference to ring shaped marking around the caudal peduncle.